Derek Mears

 Derek Mears (born April 29, 1972) is an American actor and stuntman.
 Often appearing in horror and science-fiction titles, he came to prominence for portraying Jason Voorhees in the 2009 reboot of Friday the 13th.
 His film roles also include The Hills Have Eyes 2 (2007), Predators (2010), Pirates of the Caribbean: On Stranger Tides (2011), Hansel & Gretel: Witch Hunters (2013), and Alita: Battle Angel (2019).
 On television, he played the title character on the DC Universe series Swamp Thing (2019).

 Early life

 Mears was born on April 29, 1972, in Bakersfield, California.
 He performed improv comedy at ComedySportz in Bakersfield.
 He graduated from Highland High School in Bakersfield in 1990.
-Early on in life, Mears had a severe case of the auto-immune disease alopecia, causing him to lose almost all his body hair.
+Early on in life, Mears had a severe case of the auto-immune disease alopecia universalis, causing him to lose almost all his body hair.

 Career

 Mears has numerous credits both as a stuntman and as an actor.
 He had minor roles in The Tick, ER, Alias, Nash Bridges, Men in Black II, The Shield, CSI: NY, My Name Is Earl, Mr. & Mrs Smith, CSI: Miami, Community, and The Hills Have Eyes 2.
 His stunt credits include the films Pirates of the Caribbean: The Curse of the Black Pearl, Pirates of the Caribbean: Dead Man's Chest, Indiana Jones and the Kingdom of the Crystal Skull and Blades of Glory, and TV series such as Angel and Bones.

 Mears had his breakthrough lead role in the 2009 Friday the 13th film.
 He was recommended to the producers, Brad Fuller and Andrew Form of Platinum Dunes, by make-up and special effects guru Scott Stoddard, who created the new look for Mears' character, Jason Voorhees.
 Due to Mears' height at 6 ft 5 in he is one of the tallest actors who have portrayed Jason, beside Ken Kirzinger, who stands at a similar height to Mears.
 He was nominated for an MTV Movie Award in the category for Best Villain for his portrayal of Voorhees, but lost to Heath Ledger as the Joker in The Dark Knight.

 Mears did a lot of research on child development to flesh out the role of Camp Crystal Lake's notorious resident serial killer: